 With nearly an acre of planting area, the entry gardens fall somewhere between our Lerner Garden of the Five Senses and the Bibby and Harold Alfond Children’s Garden in size and serve as a beautiful introduction to all we have to offer at CMBG.
 The garden beds also include riverbed stones to collect stormwater run-off.
 This run-off, after being filtered, replenishes our natural wetland areas.

 Parking and Infrastructure

-Horticultural Research and Propagation Center + Homestead
+Plant Nursery and Horticultural Research Center + Homestead

 The homestead will also be rebuilt to provide a space for learning and classes with a stronger emphasis on food and food security.
-This will include demonstrations of year-round home scale fruit and vegetable production, as well as classes on preserving and serving these foods and more.
+This will include demonstrations of year-round, home-scale fruit and vegetable production, as well as classes on preserving and serving these foods and more.
 This will also be an area that will provide a continued focus on sustainability, including expanded composting, water conservation and alternative energy projects.

 Expanded Education Campus

-Conservatory + Pond, Bog and Steam Gardens
+Conservatory + Pond, Bog and Stream Gardens